Georg von Schnitzler: Under the Nazis

-In February 1933 von Schnitzer supported moves for IG Farben to provide financial backing to the Nazi Party.
+In February 1933, Schnitzer supported moves for IG Farben to provide financial backing to the Nazi Party.
 He had recently represented the company at a summit of leading German industrialists organised by Hjalmar Schacht and addressed by Adolf Hitler and had been impressed by the Nazi leader.
 Schnitzler did not immediately seek to join the Nazis after their seizure of power although he did establish a "salon" in Berlin at which high-ranking Nazis and leading industrialists could meet and discuss issues of mutual benefit.
-However he joined the Sturmabteilung in 1934 and eventually held the rank of Hauptsturmführer.
-He was admitted to the Nazi Party itself in 1937.
+However he joined the Sturmabteilung (SA), the Nazi Party paramilitary organisation, in 1934 and eventually held the rank of SA-Sturmhauptführer (later redesignated SA-Hauptsturmführer).
+He was admitted to the Nazi Party in 1937.

-In 1938, Freiherr von Schnitzler developed a scheme whereby IG Farben would fund German newspapers in Czechoslovakia to drive a massive pro-Nazi propaganda campaign.
+In 1938, Schnitzler developed a scheme whereby IG Farben would fund German newspapers in Czechoslovakia to drive a massive pro-Nazi propaganda campaign.
 The scheme, which was eventually directed by Max Ilgner, played a central role in gaining ethnic German support for the annexation of the Sudetenland and the destruction of Czechoslovakia.
 He was also aware of the projected invasion of Poland during the summer of 1939 after being told of the plans by his friend Claus Ungewitter, an official in the Economics Ministry and an associate of leading figures in the Schutzstaffel.
-Following the invasion of Poland Schnitzler was sent into the country as the leader of an IG Farben delegation and in this role he ensured that a number of important Polish chemical factories came under the company's control.
-Following the invasion of France Schnitzler was once again despatched and once again he secured a number of chemical sites in France for IG Farben.
+Following the invasion of Poland, Schnitzler was sent into the country as the leader of an IG Farben delegation and in this role he ensured that a number of important Polish chemical factories came under the company's control.
+Following the invasion of France, Schnitzler was once again despatched and once again he secured a number of chemical sites in France for IG Farben.

-He was named one of the Nazi regime's Wehrwirtschaftsführers (war economy leaders) in 1942.
+Schnitzler was named one of the Nazi regime's Wehrwirtschaftsführers (war economy leaders) in 1942.
 His role at IG Farben continued to grow and in 1943 he was named chairman of the Chemical Committee.
 According to Diarmuid Jeffreys, Schnitzler was around this time also made aware of the "Final Solution" after his friend Martin Müller-Cunradi had told him about it following a visit to Buna Werke in 1943.

-With defeat imminent Schnitzler dropped off the IG Farben scene in March 1945, retiring to his country estate at Oberursel (Taunus).
+With defeat imminent, Schnitzler dropped off the IG Farben scene in March 1945, retiring to his country estate at Oberursel (Taunus).
 Russell Nixon and James Martin, two agents attached to the US Military Government's Cartels Division, arrived on the estate in May and arrested Schnitzler.